Fifteen to Eighteen Months: Self-Competence

 Your baby's rapid gains and integration of achievements are wonderfully entertaining.
 His every success will prompt a big grin and a delighted "See!" for you to applaud.
 His personality is taking shape.

-Best toys and activities for your toddler
+Jump to the best toys and activities for your toddler.

 Physical Growth and Movement